boshtannik/embedded-nano-mesh/README.md

 The central component of this protocol is the `Node` structure, which offers interface for actions like send, receive, broadcast, ping-pong, and send message with transaction.
-The `Node` should be constantly updated by call its `update` method, it - does all internal work:
+The `Node` should be constantly updated by call its `update` method, during call of `update` method - it does all internal work:
 - routes packets trough the network, transits packets that were sent to other devices, handles `lifetime` of packets.
 - handles special packets like `ping` and `pong`, or any kind of transaction one.
 - saves received packets that wil lbe available trough `receive` method.